TestingResearchIllinois/NonDex/README.md

 Prerequisites:
 ==============
-Requires OpenJdk 8.
+    - OpenJdk 8.
-Requires Junit 4.7 and greater.
+    - Junit 4.7 and greater.
-Requires Surefire present in the POM.
+    - Surefire present in the POM.

 Build:
 ======